skyflowapi/skyflow-react-native/README.md

 ### Step 3: Collect data from Elements

-When the form is ready to be submitted, call the `collect(options?)` method on the container object.
+To submit a form, call the collect(options?) method on the container object.
 The `options` parameter takes an object of optional parameters as shown below:

 - `tokens`: indicates whether tokens for the collected data should be returned or not.
 Defaults to 'true'.
 - `additionalFields`: Non-PCI elements data to be inserted into the vault which should be in the `records` object format.